 - The depth from the input data file (if a depth has been provided).

 Methods of Constraining Focal Depth

-If the available arrival time data are inadequate to resolve focal depth as a free parameter for all events in a cluster the relocation must be done with depths fixed, but it is still possible to determine focal depths for many events with a considerable degree of confidence.
+If the available arrival time data are inadequate to resolve focal depth as a free parameter for all events in a cluster the relocation will probably need to be done with depths fixed, but it is still possible to determine focal depths for many events with a considerable degree of confidence outside the mloc relocation.
 There are four methods used in mloc that are based on the available arrival time data: